ryanorsinger/intro-to-deep-learning-with-keras/README.md

 - As an example, researchers trained a Convolutional Neural Network (CNN) pictures of healthy skin and pictures of skin cancers lesions.
 Each image was labeled "non-cancerous" or "cancerous".
 The model was **very** accurate on the training data.
 With test data and real pictures, the model produced a *profound* amount of false negatives.
 It turns out that > 90% of the the "cancerous" labeled images for training had a ruler in the image, for scale.
 So the model "learned" to associate rulers in the picture with a positive cancer prediction.
 - In another example, researchers building criminality prediction algorithm trained a neural network with labeled pictures.
 The criminal pictures were mug shots from convicts.
 For the "non-criminal" images, researchers used a set of royalty-free images of fashion models.
 Imagine the results!
 The more someone looks like a model, the less likely the criminality!
-  - Imagine the racism (b/c under-represented people are *really* underrepresented in fashion and *very* overrepresented in the prison-industrial complex.
-Automated racism!
+  - Racism!
+Because under-represented groups are *really* underrepresented in fashion and *very* overrepresented in the prison-industrial complex.
-  - Imagine the classism!
+  - Classism!
 If you can afford to wear high fashion garments, invest in expensive make-up, and have a salon hairdo, then you, too, can walk free!
-- Incentivised, ignorant, and malicious actors will claim "the data doesn't lie".
+- Incentivized, ignorant, and malicious actors will claim "the data doesn't lie".
 They wash their hands claiming "science" and "computer algorithms".
 No incentive to question assumptions.
 - Takeaway: *many* problems need the model to be interpretable.
 - It's our ethical duty to shine the light, to work to make things better not worse.

 ### Vocabulary

 - **Tensor**: a basic data structure holding n dimensional matrices, usually numerical data
   - **Scalar**: A tensor that holds only one number  (a zero dimensional tensor)
-- **Vector**: A one dimensional array of numbers (a one dimensional tensor)**
+- **Vector**: A one dimensional array of numbers (a one dimensional tensor)
 - **Matrices**: An array of vectors. (a two dimensional tensor)

 ### Real World Tensor Data

 - Vector data —2D tensors (samples, **features**)
-- Timeseries data or sequence data are 3D tensors of shape (samples, timesteps, **features**)
+- Time series data or sequence data are 3D tensors of shape (samples, time-steps, **features**)
 - Images—4D tensors of shape(samples,height,width,channels)or(samples,
   channels, height, width)
 - Video —5D tensors of shape (samples, frames, height, width, channels) or (samples, frames, channels, height, width)

 ### Image data tensors - 4 dimensional tensors